 Cataracts are a natural part of the aging process within the eye.
-At Georgia Center for Sight, Dr. Rangaraj and Dr. Dong have the experience and knowledge necessary to monitor your cataracts and perform cataract surgery to restore your vision!
+At Georgia Center for Sight, Dr. Dong has the experience and knowledge necessary to monitor your cataracts and perform cataract surgery to restore your vision!

 What Are Cataracts?